(Updated 10. September 2022)

 What are VeChain and Cardano?

-Cardano is a direct competitor to Ethereum.
-It is a blockchain that aims to attract developers to create applications.
-It is like the internet, hosting all kinds of different programs and platforms that users can interact with.
+Cardano is a competitor to Ethereum.
+It’s what we call “a programmable blockchain”.
+Cardano aims to attract developers to build stuff on top of it.
 Cardano aims to do this better than the current leader, Ethereum, by improving the technology and philosophy behind the development process.
 All Cardano’s improvements/uploads are actually peer-reviewed, like science papers.

 Vechain is also a blockchain, but with different functions and goals than Cardano.
 Vechain makes it easier for businesses to count their inventory, track goods all the way back to the producer, and stay on top of all the logistics.
 Vechain is the supply chain cryptocurrency project, which is one of the best use cases for blockchain technology.